 Line Drawing And Contour Drawing

-Line drawing is exactly what it implies.
+Line drawing is about drawing lines (curved or straight).
 Artists who use this technique draw only the outline of a character or figure.
 But it often takes on a more subdued and artistic touch than that.

 It omits details but creates a beautiful facet of a person’s profile.
 Both of these drawing styles are especially common among artists.

 Shape drawing is essential for artists to learn how to properly render a 3D environment.
-Although this style might seem to be especially constricted, you’d be surprised by the amount of variation and creative intuition within it.
+Although this style might seem especially constricted, you’d be surprised by its amount of variation and creative intuition.

 Shape drawing can be either 2D or 3D, with 3D being most commonly taught in art schools as artists begin drawing still lifes.